owaspsamm/website/content/en/internal/migration-plan.md

 - Build command: *(empty — no build)*
 - Publish directory: `.`

-See [/internal/staging-previews/](/internal/staging-previews/) for Netlify ownership and `netlify.toml` guidance.
-That page needs updating to reflect this build-less configuration (previously described a drag-and-drop approach).
+See [/internal/staging-previews/](/internal/staging-previews/) for Netlify ownership guidance.

 **What happens at cut-over:**